SEND and Wellbeing

 5. What support will there be for my child’s overall wellbeing?

 The school promotes positive relationships between parents, children and all staff at school.
 All children including those with SEN are encouraged to participate in clubs including, for example, sporting activities and music lessons.
 The school listens to children’s views through the school council and regular pupil questionnaires.
 Assemblies and PSHE lessons address wellbeing issues such as bullying and conflict resolution.
-The school has links with Churchfields Children’s Centre which supports families with young children.
+The school has links with local Family Centres which support families with young children.
 We also have access to a School Family Worker who we can refer children to for support, subject to criteria.
+In school we also run a number of interventions and clubs to support pupil wellbeing.
+These include a lunch time Chill Club, early morning Good Morning Club, a wellbeing Pop in and Chat drop-in session and interventions making use of sand play, Lego Build to Express and Protective Behaviours to support pupils emotional development and wellbeing.
+During the academic year 2020-21 support will be running slightly differently, in line with regularly updated risk assessments.
+For instance, some support may be delivered in class as children are required to stay within their allocated class ‘bubbles’.

 6. What training have the staff, supporting children with SEND had or are having?

-All Staff have regular in-school and external training in a range of SEN needs.
-This includes training from the local Specific Learning Difficulty (SpLD) Outreach Service at Bonneygrove School and advice from other Specialists employed by the LEA.
-The SENCo attends regular SEN updates and has close links with a local SENCo cluster.
+All Staff have regular in-school and external training in a range of SEND needs.
+This includes training from the local Specific Learning Difficulty (SpLD) Outreach Service and advice from other Specialists employed by the LEA .
+The SENDCo attends regular SEN updates and has close links with a local SENCo cluster.

 7. What specialist services and expertise are available at or accessed by the school?

-Expertise is shared within the school facilitated by the SENCo.
-Sometimes the SENCo refers children for advice from external professionals after discussions with parents and Class Teachers.
-Some examples of specialist services are: Educational Psychology, Speech and Language Therapy, SpLD bases for specific difficulties in English and Maths.
-Children must meet criteria to be referred to these services.
-Parents may also access some services through their General Practitioner, for example the ADHD clinic.
+Expertise is shared within the school facilitated by the SENDCo.
+Sometimes the SENDCo refers children for advice from external professionals after discussions with parents and Class Teachers.
+Some examples of specialist services are: Educational Psychology, Speech and Language Therapy, SpLD Outreach Service for specific difficulties in English and Maths and local Special School Outreach services.
+Children must meet criteria to be referred to some of these services.
+Parents may also access some services through their General Practitioner, for example the ADHD clinic or CAMHs.

 8. How will you help me to support my child’s learning?

 The school is keen to help parents support their child’s learning.
 This starts with information meetings for new Nursery and Reception parents.
-Class Teachers also hold an informal meeting for parents at the start of the school year and termly brochures are produced detailing the learning for each year group.
+Class Teachers also hold an informal meeting for parents at the start of the school year and knowledge organisers for each subject topic are produced, detailing the learning for each subject topic.
+Some classes invite parents in on a weekly basis to support younger learners to respond to marking and feedback in their books.
 We hold regular Parents’ Evenings and information evenings on different subjects.
-Parents of children who need SEN provision are also invited to termly Pupil Plan meetings.
+Parents of children who need SEN provision are also invited to termly Pupil Plan meetings and termly Parent Support Group meetings.
+During the academic year 2020-21 all of the above are subject to ongoing risk assessments.

 9. How will I be involved in discussions about and planning for my child’s education?